A struggle for democracy!

 As indicated by Michael Young, one has to conclude that in modern capitalist societies key assumptions are the significance

-as selection of this elite, and offering a curriculum that prescribes the necessary knowledge and skills, enabling them to enter
+selection of this elite, and offering a curriculum that prescribes the necessary knowledge and skills, enabling them to enter the

-the 'top jobs'.
-Meritocracy upholds that some individuals are superior to all others, and that they are independent, and have the
+'top jobs'.
+Meritocracy upholds that some individuals are superior to all others, and that they are independent, and have the rights

-the best education.
-These ideas can be traced back to the Platonic notions of ‘gold’, ‘silver’ and ‘bronze’ individuals in which the
+best education.
+These ideas can be traced back to the Platonic notions of ‘gold’, ‘silver’ and ‘bronze’ individuals in which the gold

-gold knew the truth and were entitled to lead and organize the silver and bronze people.
-These notions have justified the
+knew the truth and were entitled to lead and organize the silver and bronze people.
+These notions have justified the identification

-identification of elites for grooming as the leaders of society.
-In the past, in the UK, for example, it was thought that the gold
+of elites for grooming as the leaders of society.
+In the past, in the UK, for example, it was thought that the gold people were born

-people were born into that position, the aristocrats.
-In more modern times, testing and certification have been used to identify
+into that position, the aristocrats.
+In more modern times, testing and certification have been used to identify that group.
+Meritocracy

 State Education, today, such as in the UK, and in Greece, is designed, both, to provide opportunities for all; and to select this